lukaszbarc/car_spotters_front/README.md

 ## Building for production

-To optimize the car_spotters_front application for production, run:
+To optimize the CarSpotters.org application for production, run:

     ./mvnw -Pprod clean package